GatorSethBarber/SoftwareEngineeringGroup24/Sprint1.md

 ## Front End

 Specifics here
-* We were unable to log-in to access dashboard.
+* I, Vi, did the test run by entering the username and password and then pressing the login button.
+The system saved both values, but I was unable to design another page that directs to the user's dashboard after logging in.

 ## Back End